A Foodcentric Life

 Serving Suggestions

-Cold green bean salad is a terrific side dish for barbecued meat, ribs, poultry and fish.
-It’s easy and healthy for picnics, summer cookouts, and tailgating.
+Cold green bean salad is a terrific side dish for barbecued meats, ribs, poultry, and fish.
+It's easy and healthy for picnics, summer cookouts, and tailgating.

 For an extra flourish, scatter fresh chopped mint or chives over the top before serving and pass extra vinaigrette if desired.
-Use any extra vinaigrette for green salads or try it as a marinade for grilled chicken breasts or shrimp.
+Any leftover vinaigrette can be used for green salads or as a marinade for grilled chicken or shrimp.

 Cold green bean salad with cherry tomatoes, corn, feta and red onion in a white bowl.